-250 It should be emphasized that METIS does not include a grid model.
+It should be emphasized that METIS does not include a grid model.
 Thus the main use of replacement reserves ('RR'), to address grid (non-frequency related) issues, is not captured.
 The implemented methodology can only be considered as a proxy in an effort to capture a part of the impacts of RR.
-As some of the scenarios (Options 0 (baseline) and 1(a)(level playing field)) were characterised by important values of Loss of Load during the intraday time frame, it was assumed that this was addressed by replacement reserves.
-To compute the costs related to RR, first the intraday loss of load curve was identified at country level and then the amount of peaker capacity needed to bring the Loss of Load duration down to 3 hours in each country was computed.
-A cost of 60k EUR/MW/y for peaker units and fuel costs of 180 EUR/MWh was assumed.
+As some of the scenarios (Options 0 (baseline) and 1(a)( level playing field)) were characterised by important values of Loss of Load during the intraday time frame, it was assumed that this was addressed by replacement reserves.
+To compute the costs related to RR, first the intraday loss of load curve was identified at country level and then the amount of peaker capacity needed to bring the Loss of Load duration down to 3 hours in was assumed.

-251 From a system perspective, it can sometimes be economical to reduce the generation of wind and solar in order to maintain the system balance.
+From a system perspective, it can sometimes be economical to reduce the generation of wind and solar in order to maintain the system balance.

-252 This result is directly linked with the modelling assumption that all electricity is traded in the market.
+This result is directly linked with the modelling assumption that all electricity is traded in the market.

-253 Each generation fleet is represented as a block, as large as its power capacity and as high as its generation cost.
+Each generation fleet is represented as a block, as large as its power capacity and as high as its generation cost.
 Without distortions, the market dispatches the lowest (cheapest) blocks until demand is met.
 The generation cost of the most expensive dispatched power plant sets the clearing price.